HuyaneMatsu/Koishi/README.md

 </h1>

 <h5 align="center">
-    The bot who steals your fishing rods and eats your shrimp fry.
+    The bot who borrows your fishing rods and eats your shrimp fry.
 </h5>

 <p align="center">